 Note: When in a detent position the throttle arm will resist movement, but can be moved with sufficient pressure.
 Neutral detent is straight up.
-Forward detent is approximately 30° toward the bow, and reverse detent is approximately 30° toward the stern.
-Moving throttle from neutral detent to either forward or reverse detent will shift the boat into that gear.
+Forward detent is approximately 30 degrees toward the bow, and reverse detent is approximately 30 degrees toward the stern.
+Moving the throttle from neutral detent to either forward or reverse detent will shift the boat into that gear.
 The engine will remain at idle speed.
-To increase (forward or reverse) engine speed and therefore boat speed, continue to rotate the throttle arm past the detent.
+To increase, (forward or reverse) engine speed and therefore boat speed, continue to move the throtle arm past the detent.